Legal

 13. Disclaimer of Liability

-ParadoxNetworks Limited is not responsible for the content transmitted or stored on its network by users.
+ParadoxNetworks Limited is not responsible for content transmitted or stored on its network by users.
 Users are solely responsible for their actions and content.

 14. Unfair Contract Terms Act 1977